buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_4_Create_A_Contract_That_Mints_NFTs.md

 Believe it or not.
 The NFTs you just minted will be on OpenSea's TestNet site.

 Head to [testnets.opensea.io](https://testnets.opensea.io/).
-Here's search for your contract address which is the address we deployed to that you can find in your terminal. **Don't click enter**.
-OpenSea is weird so you'll need click the collection itself when it comes up.
+Search for your contract address which is the address we deployed to that you can find in your terminal, **Don't click enter**, click the collection itself when it comes up in the search.

 ![Untitled](https://i.imgur.com/ePDlYX1.png)